Northwest Chicago Women’s Health Clinic

 An IUD is one of the most effective forms of birth control available.
 Please see our ‘Helpful Links’ page for more information about your IUD options.
 Most private insurance companies cover birth control, including an IUD.
 If you are not using your insurance for the abortion procedure, we are still happy to check your insurance for birth control coverage.

 Finding the ‘best’ birth control method can take some time.
 Your needs and preferences are unique to you.
-Your sister may really like the ‘depo shot’ but you might prefer birth control pills or a Mirena IUD.
-Every woman is different–keep in mind that you may need to try a couple different methods before you find the right birth control for you!
+Your sister may really like the ‘depo shot’ but you might prefer birth control pills or Skyla.
+Every woman is different–keep in mind that you may need to try a couple of different methods before you find the right birth control for you!

 We recommend that you explore your options before you come in for your visit.
 You can go to our ‘Helpful Links’ page for more information on birth control options.